The McGraw Internships

 The McGraw Interns – Class of 2014

 Fahey spent the summer of 2014 at Crain’s New York Business, where he split his time between writing news stories and assisting in research and web development.
 Fahey is especially interested in the economics of agriculture, real estate, technology and any project that involves sifting through large sets of data.
 After graduating with a degree in biology from Washington University in St. Louis in 2010, his first feature stories were published in Thailand in 2011.
-Mark covered education, cops, courts and the economy for the Springfield News-Sun and Washington Court House Record-Herald in Ohio before enrolling at CUNY.
+Mark covered education, cops, courts and the economy for the Springfield News-Sun and Washington Court House Record-Herald in Ohio before enrolling at the Newmark J-School.

 McGurran interned during the summer of 2014 at Oregon Public Broadcasting, Portland’s NPR station.
 McGurran helped produce the daily live news show Think Out Loud, which covers business, politics and the arts.
 McGurran previously held an internship at public radio station WNYC, where she wrote scripts and edited audio for broadcast.
 Among her favorite assignments for WNYC: covering the economic impact of New York Mayor Bill de Blasio’s new affordable housing plan.
 McGurran graduated from New York University in 2009 with a degree in English.

 Brianna McGurran is a reporter for NerdWallet, the personal finance site.